virtual-world-framework/vwf/public/web/docs/install.md

 	# gem install bundler

-On Debian-based systems, RubyGems are not automatically added to the path.
+On Debian-based systems, RubyGems is not automatically added to the path.
 Find the following lines in bash:

 	if [ "`id -u`" -eq 0 ]; then
 	  PATH="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin"